clarotech/UkCoreSdkDocs/docs/resources/res-location.md

 ## Extensions

-No extensions are defined for the `Location` resource within UKCore.
+No extensions are defined for the `Location` resource within UK Core.

 ## Identifiers

 ### ODS Site Code

-The system defined for ODS site codes with UKCore is ```https://fhir.nhs.uk/Id/ods-site-code```
+The system defined for ODS site codes within UK Core is ```https://fhir.nhs.uk/Id/ods-site-code```

 This is defined within the SDK as ```UkCoreUris.SystemOdsSiteCode```